Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 ```
 Above example is function declaration.

 Another way of thinking about above code is, identifier `awesomeFunction` being assigned a function value.
-You can kind of see this as `var awesomeFunction = function() {...}` (not accurate but you get the point).
+You can kind of see this as `var awesomeFunction = function() {...}` (not accurate but conceptually useful).
 So again, identifier `awesomeFunction` holding function value.

 ```javascript
 var awesomeFunction = function(coolThings) {